Brandonio-c/Frontier-Exploration/README.md

 ### Problem Formulation and Approach

-A specific 3D space, represented as $V \subset R^3$, can be illustrated through a probabilistic occupancy cubic map, $M$.
+A specific 3D space, represented as V \subset R^3, can be illustrated through a probabilistic occupancy cubic map, $M$.
 This map is composed of small cubes termed as voxels.
 The status of each voxel is categorized based on its occupancy probability, $M_{\text{prob}}$, into:

 - Free, if $0 \leq M_{\text{prob}}(i, j, k) < 0.5$
 - Unknown, if $M_{\text{prob}}(i, j, k) = 0.5$